-Matt: God says he doesn't even KNOW of any other gods (Isaiah 44:8).
-If there is a council of gods then why does God say He doesn't even know of any others?
+Matt: God says that he doesn't even KNOW of any other gods (Isaiah 44:8).
+If there is a council of gods, then why does God say that He doesn't even know of any others?

 Larry: Do you know what the documentary hypothesis is?